scastlara/pytest-tagging/README.md

 # pytest-tagging
-[pytest](https://docs.pytest.org/en/7.1.x/) plugin that allows tagging test with arbitrary strings.
+[pytest](https://docs.pytest.org/en/7.1.x/) plugin that allows tagging tests using arbitrary strings.

 It supports selecting only tests with a specific tag, and display a counter of how many tests failed for each specific tag.